MohammadB88/webapp/README.md

 ArgoCD will regularly (every 30s) monitor the repository for any changes and trigger an update of the deployment.
 I have implemented the whole lifecycle for nginx part.

+I have used [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to deploy all the required components to monitor the behaviour of different cluster resources like nodes, deployments, services and ....